thepirat000/Audit.NET/README.md

 }
 ```

-You can set a default data provider assigning the `DataProvider` property on the global `Configuration` object.
+You can set a global data provider assigning the `DataProvider` property on the static `Configuration` object.
 For example:

 ```c#
 Audit.Core.Configuration.DataProvider = new MyCustomDataProvider();
 ```